MSF operations in Gaza

 MSF response in Gaza

-600,000+ liters of water provided per day at 40 distribution points in Al-Mawasi, Deir al-Balah, Khan Younis, and Rafah
+624,000 liters of desalinated water distributed per day at over 40 water distribution points

 The medical needs in Gaza are immense.
 Many people need urgent assistance—including people with traumatic injuries, pregnant women who are about to deliver, people with chronic illnesses and mental health needs, children, and the elderly, in addition to thousands still buried under the rubble.
-More than 91,000 people are wounded, and an estimated 12,000 people are waiting to be medically evacuated for care not available in Gaza, but the closure of the Rafah crossing has brought medical evacuations to nearly a halt.
+Nearly 100,000 people are wounded, and an estimated 12,000 people are waiting to be medically evacuated for care not available in Gaza, but the closure of the Rafah crossing has brought medical evacuations to nearly a halt.

 This war has displaced 90 percent of the population of Gaza.
 Living conditions in camps are appalling, with temporary structures covered in plastic sheeting and a lack of water, sanitation, and other essential needs as infectious diseases spread.